 An important part of the CNSC's mandate is to disseminate objective scientific and regulatory information.
 The CNSC is organizing outreach activities for communities and Indigenous groups who express interest in learning more about the CNSC's regulatory role and the licensing process for any application for a deep geological repository for Canada's used nuclear fuel.
 Communities can also request that CNSC staff visit them to answer technical and scientific questions on topics such as:

 - the nuclear regulatory process and the factors that go into the review of a licence application

 - the CNSC's environmental assessment process to protect the environment

 - technical aspects of a deep geological repository

 - the CNSC's early role in an initiative for a deep geological repository for the long-term management of Canada's used nuclear fuel

-- opportunities for the public to get involved during Commission hearings and environmental assessments
+- opportunities for the public to get involved during Commission hearings and environmental reviews

 - how the CNSC works with other regulatory bodies to fulfill its mandate when licensing nuclear facilities and activities